Life in Leeds

 Your students’ union

-With various study spaces, cafes and bars, a wide range of events - from workshops to gigs - and with more than 300 clubs and societies to choose from, you’re sure to find something to do at LUU.
+With various study spaces, cafes and bars, a wide range of events from workshops to gigs, and more than 300 clubs and societies to choose from, you’re sure to find something to do at LUU.
 You’ll always feel celebrated, empowered and supported, with their cultural and liberation campaigns, feedback and discussion forums, and student-led projects.
-There is independent and confidential advice available at the LUU Help & Support team, and plenty of part-time jobs to pick up some skills for your CV at the LUU shops, cafes, events, and offices.
+There is independent and confidential advice available from the LUU Help and Support team, and plenty of part-time jobs to pick up some skills for your CV at the LUU shops, cafes, events and offices.

 So, come on in, and find your community at LUU.